Agnessofia/coda22/06_plotting.md

 Our may objective here is to plot the results we collected last script.
 The grammar of plotting might be a bit overwhelming, but keep in mind it is just a small introduction.

-In this tutorial we use [`ggplot2`](https://ggplot2.tidyverse.org/index.html), a common package for plotting in R. Other packages should do the job, but `ggplot2` is the most popular across `R` users.
+In this tutorial we use [`ggplot2`](https://ggplot2.tidyverse.org/index.html), a package for plotting in R. Other packages should do the job, but `ggplot2` is the most popular across `R` users.
 The Package [Dplyr](https://dplyr.tidyverse.org/) might be necessary for data manipulation.

 # Now let us plot the frequency